 In contrast, most other Western democracies have what is called a “unitary state.”
 In this system, the central federal government has ultimate power in all policy areas.
 The result is a much greater uniformity in laws and policies.
 Typically, for example, all citizens are subject to the same legal system, all schools share the same core curriculum, and everyone is eligible for the same government benefits.
 The central government may delegate some powers to sub-national governments, like states and cities, but those powers can be revoked at any time.

 Most Americans are never told about the disadvantages of federalism – only its advantages.
 We are told, for instance, that federalism actually improves the quality of democracy by placing important government functions closer to the people.
-Local and state governments are thought to allow for more access for citizens and to encourage greater involvement in the processes of government and thus more public control over policymaking.
+State governments are thought to allow for more access for citizens and to encourage greater involvement in the processes of government and thus more public control over policymaking.
+This idea that state governments are “closer to the people” was part of the reasoning underlying the Supreme Court’s decision to overturn Roe v.
+Wade and turn the decision about abortion access over to state legislatures.

-Most people have little involvement with local and state government and know little about its workings.
+Most people have little involvement with state government and know little about its workings.

 The democratic nature of state elections is also undermined by the fact that huge numbers of voters have no real choice of who will represent them.
-In 2018, a third of the races for 6,170 state legislative seats were uncompetitive, with only one of the two major parties putting up a candidate.
-In 2016, that figure was larger, with 42% of the candidates running unopposed by the other party.
+In 2022, 40% of the races for 6,278 state legislative seats were uncompetitive, with only one of the two major parties putting up a candidate.
 The main culprit here is rampant gerrymandering that creates state legislative districts that are so dominated by one party that the other just gives up.
-Lack of voter choice and low turnout clearly undermine the rosy view of state politics as a realm where the citizens rule.
+Public ignorance, low turnout, and lack of choice clearly undermine the rosy view of state politics as a realm where the citizens rule.

+Because of their substantial monetary resources, businesses are in a great position to exert power on the state level.
 Businesses not only spend large amounts financing candidates on the federal level, but also on the state level as well, where their contributions are even more effective.
-Big corporations can also afford to fund substantial lobbying operations on both the state and federal level.
-Most citizens and citizen groups cannot match these political resources and thus are unable to participate effectively across all levels of government.
+As seen in another article on this site, corporations now dominate the lobbying process on the federal level.
+But this is also true on the state level.
+Big corporations can afford to fund substantial operations aimed at state legislatures to lobby for lower business taxes, anti-union laws, and so on.
+Most state citizens and citizen groups cannot match these political resources and thus are unable to participate as effectively in state government.

 Corporations can use their critical role in local economies to engage in political extortion.